+A highly-regarded academic A Level.
 If you like arguing your case then this is the course for you.
 You will develop the skill to communicate effectively and, therefore, to present your arguments in a logical and sustained manner.
-A level Law combines well with virtually any other A level subject.
+A Level Law combines well with virtually any other A Level subject.
+You do not have to be considering a career in Law to take this subject.

 Grade 5 in GCSE English Language required.